logo

 Prerequisites

-1. Got early access and signed up for a Dzero account.
+1. Signed up for a Dzero account.
 If not, sign up here.

 2. Create a database from the dashboard.